onionj/pybotnet/docs/tutorial_user_guide/add_custom_script.md

     - `send` method get two parameter, first a string (required), second is a Dict (optional) for add it to sub of message you can send `context.system_info(minimal=True)` to second parameter

+    - `send_file` like `send` method have two parametr, first parametr get route of file (required),  second is a Dict (optional) for add it to sub of message..

+    - `recive` return not procesed admin command as a list of string, and if not found new admin command, return `False`

 * mata_data: Dict
     - this variable contain courent `script_name`, `script_version` and `script_doc`